A Parents’ Guide to Pediatric Orthodontics in Vancouver, WA

 Here are the 5 things you need to know about pediatric orthodontics, so you can help pave the smoothest road to your child’s healthiest smile at every age.

-1. Pediatric orthodontists do more than straighten teeth.
+1. Pediatric orthodontic treatment is about more than straight teeth.

-Of course, alongside addressing overbites, underbites, crossbites, and open bites (when the upper and lower teeth don’t meet), a pediatric orthodontist treatment will help your child achieve a smile that’s even and straight by correcting teeth that are crooked, crowded, gapped, misaligned, or protruded.
+Of course, alongside addressing overbites, underbites, crossbites, and open bites (when the upper and lower teeth don’t meet), orthodontic treatment will help your child achieve a smile that’s even and straight by correcting teeth that are crooked, crowded, gapped, misaligned, or protruded.

 2. Children should be evaluated by age seven.